CPU Fan Error! Press F1 to continue on startup! or Error: CPU Fan Has Failed!

 Fix 2.
 Set CPU Fan Speed Lower Limit

 Does the CPU fan is running at a required RPM?
-Most of the time the Asus fan error gives you a hint that the fan is underperforming with regard to its RPM.
+Most of the time the Asus fan error gives you a hint that the fan is underperforming concerning its RPM.

 For users who are using NZXT, Corsair fan with lower revolution speed, the system may not be able to correctly detect it.